Heiske Nonnekes, Lumina Learning Practitioner, Tomorrow’s Leadership

 But what skills do we need in the future?

-With new technology and artificial intelligence coming in that can assist us in carrying out processes and getting results, that leaves us needing to develop the people focus and big picture thinking.
+With new technology and artificial intelligence coming in that can assist us in carrying out processes and getting results, that leaves us needing to develop the People Focused and Big Picture Thinking.

 The World Economic Forum defined the following 2020 skills: